Think Type 1 Diabetes Think Test

 • Frequent Infections

-If you think you or your child could have Type 1 diabetes, do not delay see your doctor or a pharmacist urgently.
+If you think you or your child could have Type 1 diabetes, do not delay, contact your doctor or pharmacist urgently.

 Many ordinary people achieve extraordinary things every day while living with Type 1 diabetes.
 Diabetes does not stop them… they are ONESTOPPABLE